syrop/syrop.github.io/_posts/2019-03-24-viewmodel-and-compositedisposable.markdown

 It creates one private instance of `CompositeDisposable` that is disposed when the `ViewModel` is cleared.
 It also has one `protected` function that lazily creates an instance of `MutableLiveData`.
 It requires passing an instance of `Observable` and subscribes to it.

 Please remember to define the return type of `disposableLiveData()` as `Lazy<LiveData<T>>`.
-By doing this you hide the real type of the `LiveData()` created here, and therefore it will be seen as immutable by the code that is using it.
+By doing this you hide the real type of the `MutableLiveData()` created here, and therefore it will be seen as immutable by the code that is using it.

 This is the way in which the above class is extended: